D-Andreev/react-gn/README.md

  <a name="creating-components-templates"></a>
  ## Creating new components with templates
- Because every react application is different, `react-gn` exposes a command for creating new components by custom templates.
+ Because every react application is different, `react-gn` exposes a command for creating new components with custom templates.
 You can create template files using `ejs` and use them to generate new components.
  ```shell script
 react-gn template